-like an in-memory database on systems with appropriate
+perform more like an in-memory database on systems with

-combinations of workload and ample memory for the
+appropriate combinations of workload and sufficient memory for the

-Based on the observed pattern of searches, MySQL builds a hash index using a prefix of the index key.
-The prefix of the key can be any length, and it may be that only some of the values in the B-tree appear in the hash index.
-Hash indexes are built on demand for those pages of the index that are often accessed.
+Based on the observed pattern of searches, a hash index is built using a prefix of the index key.
+The prefix can be any length, and it may be that only some values in the B-tree appear in the hash index.
+Hash indexes are built on demand for the pages of the index that are accessed often.

 turning the index value into a sort of pointer.